guiambros-public/p5-best-places/README.md

-# Best Places in NYC
+# Udacity Project P5 - Best Places in NYC

 This is a single-page application, featuring a map of the 50 best places in NYC.
 This page allows you to quickly browse through the list of best places, see where it is located, and check tips from Foursquare.